turingschool/data_structures_and_algorithms/bitwise_binary_operators/README.md

 a & b
 ```

-The Bitwise AND operator (`&`) returns a one in each position for the which the corresponding buts are both operands and ones.
+The Bitwise AND operator (`&`) returns a one in each position for the which the corresponding bits are both operands and ones.

 So if `0xFF` is the same as `11111111`...